Riding on Neelakasham Pachakadal Chuvanna Bhumi

 The movie is not just about a trip two friends set out on, it is a mix of politics, friendship, and romance incorporated in the right amount.

-Dulquer and Sunny Wayne have a knack to behave naturally and that is why they are no argument in who else could have played their roles better.
+Dulquer and Sunny Wayne have a knack to perform naturally and that is why they is no argument about who else could have played Kasi and Suni better.
 Even the actors who make a brief appearance create an impact on the audience.

-It’s been around seven years since Neelakasham Pachakadal Chuvanna Bhoomi released but you can still feel the adrenaline rush after watching the film.
+It’s been around seven years since Neelakasham Pachakadal Chuvanna Bhumi was released but we can still feel the adrenaline rush after watching the film.

-The boys who are engineering graduates make use of their skills to help the villagers by designing a wheat grinder from a scooter, as gratitude for providing them shelter.
+The boys who are engineering graduates make use of their skills to help the villagers by designing a wheat grinder from a scooter, as gratitude for sheltering them.

 These are moments that give meaning and purpose to their aimless trip.
 With such incidents, the trip does not become all about them, it also becomes about people with whom they interact, who touch their lives in the smallest possible way.